antonhornquist/Grrr-sc/README.md

 ## Documentation

-Tutorials, example apps and reference documentation in SCDoc help format is installed and available in the SuperCollider IDE once the Grrr library is installed.
+Reference documentation in SCDoc help format is available in the SuperCollider IDE once the Grrr library is installed.

 ## Tests

-An automated test suite for Grrr-sc is available separately [GrrrTests-sc](http://github.com/antonhornquist/GrrrTests-sc).
+An automated test suite for Grrr-sc is available separately: [GrrrTests-sc](http://github.com/antonhornquist/GrrrTests-sc)

 ## Implementation